saqibur/yet-another-image-scraper-api/README.md

 A simple API that:
 - Scrapes a link for images
 - Allows "users" to fetch those images with minor downsizing if applicable for an image.
+That is, fetch "small" ,"medium", or "large" variants

 ## Getting Started
-- This project assumes a that the host machine has a `Python 3.9.*` installation.
+- This project assumes that the host machine has a `Python 3.9.*` installation
-- Since this project is meant to be run locally only, we don't have to worry about setting up a database.
+- Since this project is meant to be run locally only, we don't have to worry about setting up a database
+- Create a virtual environment and install all requirements: `pip install -r requirements/local.txt`
 - Run the entrypoint:
     - For *nix machines: `./entrypoint.sh`
     - For Windows machines: `./entrypoint.bat`
 - Start the API server using: `python manage.py runserver`
 - Start the the job runner using: `python manage.py scraping_jobs`
-- Visit `/docs/swagger` for documentation.
+- Visit `/docs/swagger` for documentation

 ## Considerations